okcerk/startup/README.md

 # HTML5 BootCamp base folders layout

-Please, use this branch as a base for you training phase.
+Please, use this repository as a base for you training phase.
 The idea is fork this project so everyone use the same folder structure for the exercises.